 About

-LaTonya Yvette (1989) is a Brooklyn-born multimedia storyteller and the writer of the newsletter With Love, L. Her artistic practice explores home, ritual, care, and the quietly radical practices that sustain communities across generations.
-Her book Stand In My Window (Dial Press, 2025), a lyrical essay collection, was praised by Publishers Weekly for its “insightful musings [that] brim with quietly radical insight.”
-Writing in The New Yorker, Imani Perry notes that Yvette’s reflections on gathering, domestic ritual, and beauty echo the traditions of Black elders who preserved meaning and dignity even in the face of Jim Crow, reminding readers that “we still need those kinds of rituals.”
-Kirkus Reviews calls the book “a poetically reverent inspection of safety, embodiment, and inheritance through the lens of inhabiting space.”
+LaTonya Yvette (1989) is a Brooklyn-born multimedia storyteller and the writer of the newsletter With Love, L. Her artistic practice explores home, ritual, care, and the quietly radical ways that sustain and tethers communities across generations.
+Her book Stand In My Window (Dial Press, 2025), a lyrical essay collection, was praised by Publishers Weekly for its "insightful musings [that] brim with quietly radical insight."
+Writing in The New Yorker, Imani Perry notes that Yvette's reflections on gathering, domestic ritual, and beauty echo the traditions of Black elders who preserved meaning and dignity even in the face of Jim Crow, reminding readers that "we still need those kinds of rituals."
+Kirkus Reviews calls the book "a poetically reverent inspection of safety, embodiment, and inheritance through the lens of inhabiting space."

 For literary questions, please contact: Creative Artists Agency